mnurkholiss21/2dcar-py-turtle/README.md

 # 2D Car with Python Turtle

-A detailed 2D car illustration created with Python's built-in `turtle` module.
+A not really detailed 2D car illustration created with Python's built-in `turtle` module.
 The drawing uses polygons, ellipses, circles, layered colors, and shadows to create a car with a pseudo-3D appearance.